-Once an organization is approved as a Participating Agency, new users can be requested using this online form.
+Once an organization is approved as a Participating Agency, new users can be requested by completing the New user form.
+Without a completed new user user request form, the RI HMIS team will not proceed in adding any trainees.

 4. Assigning Access Roles